Anemia is a disorder in which there are too few red blood cells in the blood.

 Blood loss may occur when certain invasive procedures are done to the fetus to detect genetic and chromosomal abnormalities.
 Invasive procedures are those that require insertion of an instrument into the mother's body.
 These procedures include amniocentesis, chorionic villus sampling, and umbilical blood sampling.

 Sometimes blood loss occurs when the newborn is injured during delivery.
 For example, rupture of the liver or spleen during delivery may cause internal bleeding.
-Rarely, bleeding can occur inside the newborn's skull when a vacuum extractor or forceps is used during delivery.
+Rarely, bleeding can occur under the newborn's scalp when a vacuum extractor or forceps is used during delivery.

 Blood loss can also occur in newborns who have a deficiency of vitamin K. Vitamin K is a substance that helps the body form blood clots and helps control bleeding.
 Vitamin K deficiency can cause hemorrhagic disease of the newborn, which is characterized by a tendency to bleed.
 Newborns normally have low levels of vitamin K at birth.
 To prevent bleeding, newborns are routinely given an injection of vitamin K at birth.